T-PWK/flake-idgen/README.md

 Flake ID Generator returns 8 byte long node [Buffer](http://nodejs.org/api/buffer.html) objects with its bytes representing 64 bit long id.
 Note that the number is stored in Big Endian format i.e. the most significant byte of the number is stored in the smallest address given and the least significant byte is stored in the largest.

-Flake id generator instace has one method `next(cb)` returning generated id (if a callback function is not provided) or calling provided callback function with two arguments: `error` and `generated id`.
+Flake id generator instance has one method `next(cb)` returning generated id (if a callback function is not provided) or calling provided callback function with two arguments: `error` and `generated id`.

 The following example uses `next` with no callback function: